 MAXIMIZE Perks

-Take advantage of the unique benefits available during this transition phase.
-These are the immediate wins from the merger.
+Take advantage of the unique benefits available during this transition phase and beyond.

-• Use Reciprocal Elite Benefits: Enjoy your newly matched status for priority boarding, lounge access, and free bags on both airlines.
+• Use Reciprocal Elite Benefits: Enjoy your status for priority boarding, lounge access, and free bags on both airlines.

-• Leverage Credit Card Perks: Use your Alaska Visa to get free bags on Hawaiian flights.
-Book with your Hawaiian Mastercard for free bags on Alaska.
+• Leverage Credit Card Perks: Use your Atmos/Alaska Visa to get free bags on Hawaiian flights, and vice versa for the Hawaiian Mastercard.

 PLAN for oneworld